 The three different types of whey protein powder you can buy are whey protein concentrate, whey protein isolate, and whey protein hydrolysate.
 They are better than any other protein source on the market, regardless of what other protein companies or supplements will try to tell you.

 VP2 uses whey protein isolate, which is easy to digest and loaded with amino acids.
 It is not as easy to digest as whey protein hydrolysate.
 Whey protein hydrolysate gets broken down into shorter amino acid chains before digestion, allowing them to get to your muscles even quicker.

-Branched Chained Amino Acids: L-Leucine, L-Isoluecine, and L-Valine are the three amino acids that makeup branched chained amino acids.
-They are great for reducing recovery times while giving you a low-calorie way to get more energy.
+L-Leucine, L-Isoluecine, and L-Valine are the three amino acids that make up branched chained amino acids.
+They are great for reducing recovery times, while giving you a low calorie way to get more energy.
 This can help keep you in the gym for longer periods of time, while also helping you get back to the gym feeling stronger than ever.